Weave Code

 • Avoid if:

-• Your app uses a single database with no plans to change (e.g., monolithic PostgreSQL stack) → Overhead of abstraction may not justify benefits.
+• Your application uses only one database (e.g., PostgreSQL) and has no plans to scale horizontally or support multiple DBMS.
+Overhead of abstraction may not justify the cost.

 How to Pitch It (Stakeholders)